|

 Above and Beyond the Privacy Policy

 Even if you’re ready to have your practice join the cloud immediately, you’ll always have certain responsibilities as a practice owner and oral healthcare provider.
 Protecting the confidentiality of your patient’s private medical information is a key part of offering exceptional medical care.
 The responsibility of ensuring your patient’s personal information is protected at all times doesn’t need to be exclusively up to you.
-Reliable practice management software should come out of the box certified from Health Canada as a Class I or Class II device, and in the cloud, that’s no different.
+Reliable practice management software should come out of the box certified by Health Canada as a Class I or Class II device, and in the cloud, it’s essential that your dental practice data remains secure.

-Don’t be afraid to ask questions around the security and the certification of any software that handles your patient’s sensitive information.
+Don’t be afraid to ask questions about the security and the certification of any software that handles your patient’s sensitive information.

 Data security is just one aspect of how cloud technology can move your dental practice into the future.
 Learn more about why it belongs in your dental practice – download our free eBook!